raceychan/anywise/README.md

 ## Rationale

+Anywise is designed and built to:

-1. promote best practices and enterprise architecture in python
+1. promote best practices and enterprise architecture in python.
-2. isolating bussiness logic from input ports, allowing one app for web api, kafka, flink, etc.
+2. isolating bussiness logic from input ports, encapsulate application core, maxmize reusability of logic, allowing one app for web api, kafka, flink, etc.
+3. avoid redundant scripts
-3. let you write less code than other wise
+4. let you write less code than other wise

 ## Install